guide

 High - 4,100High - 6,700

-It’s tricky to be precise with daily usage, because it depends on various factors – such as whether it’s midweek or weekend, how many people live at home, and the number of appliances in use, etc. The time of year is another factor.
+It’s tricky to be precise with daily usage, because it depends on a few factors – such as whether it’s midweek or weekend, how many people live at home, and the number of appliances in use, etc. The time of year is another factor.
 Darker, colder months mean higher energy bills than in summer, for example.

 How much is your energy use costing you?

 To find out more about how you can benefit from a dual fuel tariff, or get the low-down on all the various other types of energy tariffs, check out our handy guides.
-And for more detailed info on average UK electricity and gas bills, this is the guide for you.

-What is an average dual fuel bill?
+What's an average dual fuel bill?

 House typeMonthly billQuarterly billAnnual bill